BitcoinDesign/Guide/guide/getting-started/principles.md

 **Do**
 - Minimize the personal information you collect
-- Encourage usage of the Lightning network for improved privacy
+- Encourage usage of the lightning network for improved privacy
 - Avoid address reuse
 - Embrace privacy-preserving options when relevant (running a full node, compact block filters, Tor, coin selection, schnorr signatures, payjoin, coinswap, etc.)